India chides Twitter for not complying with blocking orders

 Twitter responded by temporarily blocking some of those accounts.
 It, however, refused to outright suspend them as suggested by the government and imposed restrictions on them only within India.
 Twitter subsequently restored them after online outrage.

-Critics have accused the government of using the protests to escalate a crackdown on free speech.
+Critics have accused the government of using the protests to escalate a crackdown on free speech aimed at muzzling opposition.

 Twitter’s actions appeared to irk Modi’s government, which over the years has sought to tighten its grip over social media, particularly Twitter and Facebook.
 The government served Twitter a non-compliance notice and threatened its officials with a fine and imprisonment of up to seven years for violating the order.